-Assignments (10 pts each): 30pts In-Class Participation: 20pts Quizzes (25 pts each): 75pts Final Examination: 25pts
+Assignments (10 pts each): 30pts In-Class Participation: 70pts Quizzes (25 pts each): 50pts Final Examination: 50pts

-There will be three quizzes during the semester, focusing on recent material.
-You may miss one quiz, but then the weight of the final exam is doubled in score.
-The final exam is cumulative.
-Notes, in-class participation, as well as online access of passive material are allowed for all the quizzes.
+There will be two midterms (quizzes) during the semester, focusing on recent material.
+You may miss one midterm, but if you do, to make up for it, the next midterm counts double or the weight of the final is increased proportionally.
+There will also be a required cumulative final examination.
+Notes as well as online access are allowed for all quizzes.
+Likewise, online access is allowed for the final exam.

 Midterm and final grades will be assigned on the following percentage scale: